Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Juni 2025 18.24.18 UTC
+- WIB: Selasa, 3 Juni 2025 19.57.38 UTC
-- WITA: Selasa, 3 Juni 2025 19.24.18 UTC
+- WITA: Selasa, 3 Juni 2025 20.57.38 UTC
-- WIT: Selasa, 3 Juni 2025 20.24.18 UTC
+- WIT: Selasa, 3 Juni 2025 21.57.38 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: inspirational
+Kategori: attitude